-COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019.
+COVID-19 is an infectious disease that first came to worldwide attention in December 2019.
 Cases of COVID-19 infection began to spread globally in increasing numbers and in March 2020, the World Health Organization (WHO) designated COVID-19 as a pandemic.
 To date, COVID-19 has affected countries all over the world, and it is continuing to spread.

 People with highest risk of exposure include: